Home » Furniture Makeover » Chest of Drawers Makeover

 Cleaning Furniture Hardware

-I wasn’t sure of what I was going to do with the hardware, but I knew it needed to be cleaned.
+I wasn’t sure what to do with the hardware, but I knew it needed to be cleaned.
 I chose to spray it down with Krud Kutter.

-Using a paint brush to get into the crevices of the hardware seemed to work really well.
+Using a paintbrush to get into the hardware’s crevices seemed to work well.
 Take a look at the dirt that was coming off.

 Spray Painting Drawer Pulls

-Every one of the drawer pulls looked different.
+Every drawer pull looked different.
 The colors were all over the place, so I opted to spray paint them with a hammered finish paint.
 This paint was so old, and there was only a tiny bit in the can.
 I can’t believe it worked!

 Chest of Drawers Makeover | Waxing

 The brown furniture wax I used was also old.
-I really need to start using this stuff up, so I have a better turnover.
+I need to start using this stuff to have a better turnover.

 Black Chest of Drawers

 After waxing the top and the drawers, I wasn’t completely pleased with the look.
-I gave another quick coat of the milk paint over the patchy looking wax.
+I gave another quick coat of milk paint over the patchy-looking wax.
 What do you think of the golden drawer pulls with the black paint?

 I cleaned the casters with the Krud Kutter.
 They look so much better!
-The good news is, this piece can be used with or without the wooden casters.
+The good news is that this piece can be used with or without wooden casters.

 So, are you mad at me for painting it?
 My general rule is that I only refinish and restore family pieces.
 Have you seen Mammaw’s Dresser?
 That’s one I didn’t paint!

-I think it looks so much prettier all dressed in black, don’t you?
-I hope this easy chest of drawers makeover inspires you to tackled a piece of furniture you’ve been putting off!
+I think it looks prettier, all dressed in black, right?
+I hope this easy chest of drawers makeover inspires you to tackle a piece of furniture you’ve been putting off!

 gail